Survival, Evasion, Resistance and Escape: Code of Conduct training levels

 "Escape Training" has elements similar to evasion and resistance training – if details are revealed, it potentially helps adversaries.
 Much of this training has to do with observation, planning, preparation, and contingencies.
 And much of this comes from historical experience so public sources are revealing (such as the movies The Great Escape (film) and Rescue Dawn).
+According to several interviews there are higher tiers but the information is heavily classified and traditionally available to Tier 1 operators.